hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 * `walletHandle`: Handle (Number) - wallet handler \(created by open\_wallet\).
 * `issuerDid`: String - a DID of the issuer signing transaction to the Ledger
-* `type`: String - revocation registry type \(optional, default value depends on credential definition type\).
+* `revocDefType`: String - revocation registry type \(optional, default value depends on credential definition type\).
 Supported types are:
 - 'CL\_ACCUM': Type-3 pairing based accumulator.
 Default for 'CL' credential definition type
 * `tag`: String - allows to distinct between revocation registries for the same issuer and credential definition
 * `credDefId`: String - id of stored in ledger credential definition